 Introduction: Jack in the Box of Chemicals

-Halloween is rapidly approaching, so I wanted to make a new prop this year.
-This one is a static prop which will be near a bunch of potions, animal skeletons, and other creepy exhibits where I pass out candy.
+Halloween is rapidly approaching, so I wanted to make a new decoration this year.
+This one is a static decoration/prop which will be near a bunch of potions, animal skeletons, and other creepy exhibits where I pass out candy.
 In fact, this year I might ditch my cauldron and put my candy in this.
 Yuck!!! (but cool)

 Step 1: Supplies